The Sin of Madelon Claudet: Production

 The film originally was titled The Lullaby.
 Following its first preview, it was panned by critics, who were impressed by Hayes in her sound film debut after a couple of silent films, but thought the plot was conventional and sappy.
 Producer Irving Thalberg called in playwright Charles MacArthur, who was Hayes' husband, to doctor the script.
 He thoroughly revised it, omitting inconsequential characters and framing the story as a flashback.

 Hayes had begun filming Arrowsmith for Samuel Goldwyn and had to complete that project before shooting her new scenes for the Thalberg film.
 It was retitled The Sin of Madelon Claudet and opened to widespread acclaim for both Hayes and the film itself.
-The score included the song "Adios amor".
+The score included the song "Adios amor" by Alfredo Antonini.

 The film was voted one of the ten best pictures of the year by a Film Daily nationwide poll.

 Reception

 In his review in The New York Times, Mordaunt Hall wrote "[Helen Hayes'] superb portrayal in a difficult role leaves only the regret that the powers that be did not see fit to have her make her screen début in a more cheerful study...The Sin of Madelon Claudet is a sorrowful chronicle which will undoubtedly have a strong popular appeal.
 It is endowed with other commendable impersonations...[and] also has the benefit of Edgar Selwyn's expert direction."

-Time magazine wrote that the film was "remarkable because in it Helen Hayes appears in cinema for the first time and because it succeeds in its intention — to make audiences weep...By ceasing entirely to be Helen Hayes and becoming instead the woman whose life story she portrays, Cinemactress Hayes makes the familiarity of the story double its sadness...The picture is well directed by Edgar Selwyn [and] splendidly acted by the rest of the cast."
+Time wrote that the film was "remarkable because in it Helen Hayes appears in cinema for the first time and because it succeeds in its intention — to make audiences weep...By ceasing entirely to be Helen Hayes and becoming instead the woman whose life story she portrays, Cinemactress Hayes makes the familiarity of the story double its sadness...The picture is well directed by Edgar Selwyn [and] splendidly acted by the rest of the cast."

 TV Guide rates the film four stars and calls it a "well-acted soaper".